KyleRessLiere/MSCS710-Process-Monitor/backend/SQLITE.md

 ## How To Use

-Database Initialization from terminal: cd 'db/' && 'python3 db_init.py'
-Start Flask server and create/verify SQLite DB from terminal: 'python3 app.py'
+Dependencies from terminal: 'pip install -r requirements.txt' In "backend" directory, run Flask server & SQLite Init from terminal: 'python3 app.py'

+## View DB

+Install VScode extension: "SQLite Viewer" by Florian Klampfer or
+Download "DB Browser for SQLite"